 Results figure 4.
-Examples from OSPAR assessment in the Kattegat area, notice the limits are not the same as used in the HELCOM assessment, and the measurements are per wet weight.
-Neither of trends are significant. [source: http://dome.ices.dk/OSPARMIME2016/main.html]
+Examples from OSPAR assessment in the Kattegat area, notice the limits and thresholds used are not the same as those used in the HELCOM assessment, and the measurements are per wet weight.
+Neither of the trends is significant.